 WATCH THE VIDEO OF LUCIA’S INSPIRATION HERE…

-Here Lucia Silvestri, Creative Director at Bvlgari talks us through the collection and some of the challenges she faces in her role moving during this period.
+Here Lucia Silvestri, Jewellery Creative Director at Bvlgari talks us through the collection and some of the challenges she faces in her role moving forward during this period.

 As work starts to resume how was your time in lockdown and what is a lesson you have learnt throughout this situation?

-Rome has always been a major element of inspiration to Bvlgari, especially to your creations – what can you tell us about Barocko and the beautiful creations that make up the collection?
+Rome has always been a major element of inspiration to Bvlgari, what can you tell us about Barocko and the beautiful creations that make up the collection?

 It’s a shame that I can’t share the emotion that we have when touching the jewellery but I can try to recreate that feeling.

 This is a necklace that represents the style and art of Barocko.
-It is a new combination of colours including Paraiba tourmaline and pink and purple sapphires.
+It is a new combination of colours including Paraiba Tourmaline and pink and purple sapphires.
 This is the first time we have combined these gemstones.
 I actually started this necklace with completely different stones and I was never convinced that I had the right combination.
-Then when I found the Paraiba I thought that we could combine the green with pink as this is a combination I like very much; so we put these three colours together.
+Then when I found the Paraiba I thought that we could combine the green with pink and I like this combination very much.
 Barocko for us is about light, colour and wonder, and in this necklace, you can find all these three elements altogether.
 The back of the necklace is amazing because there are so many curves and the craftsmanship was really challenging.
 This could be an advantage of the lockdown because I was here in Rome so I was able to follow up on the craftsmanship.